 Homeowners and landlords should ensure that their Local Property Tax returns and payments are up to date to avoid the imposition of a late filing surcharge on their personal tax return.

-Review tax returns in the past year.
-Revenue allows a 12 month window in which to self-correct a tax return without incurring a tax penalty.
+Review tax returns across all tax heads in the past year.
+Revenue allows a 12-month window in which to self-correct a tax return without incurring a tax penalty.